Ninja Turf

-Ninja Turf (also known as L.A.
-Streetfighter) is a 1985 martial arts film, starring Jun Chong and Phillip Rhee.
-Loren Avedon, Thomas F. Wilson in his feature film debut, and Peter Malota appear in this film in small roles.
+Ninja Turf (닌자 터프) is a 1985 Korean-American martial arts film that is also released under the title L.A.
+Streetfighters.
+It stars Jun Chong and Phillip Rhee.
+With Loren Avedon, Thomas F. Wilson in his feature film debut, and Peter Malota appear in this film in small roles.

 The film also goes by other titles such as Street Gang (Finland), LA Street War (France), Chinese Connection (France, bootleg title), The Yellow Devils of Los Angeles (Germany), Los Angeles Warriors (Poland), The L.A.
 Fighters (Portugal), Ninja Territory (Russia), Chinatown (South Korea), Los Angeles Command (Spain), Street Fighters (Turkey), and Fighters from Los Angeles (Ukraine).